Converting old 1960s Dodge vehicles with front drum brakes to disk brakes is a topic talked about countless times in many articles.

 I got one partially installed before I stopped and order the arms.

-After reading more online, most articles recommend the disk be in the front of the tire which I had been installing to the rear, so I’m glad I did stop before doing the full install and than always wondering how much better the brakes being at the front would have been.
+After reading more online, most articles recommend the disk be in the front of the tire which I had been installing to the rear, so I’m glad I did stop before doing the full install and always wondering how much better the brakes being at the front would have been.

 While waiting for the control arms I started on the Booster and new master cylinder.